-A high level of cholesterol in the blood doesn't have obvious symptoms, but it can increase your risk for conditions that do have symptoms, including heart disease, stroke and other circulatory problems.
+A high level of cholesterol in the blood doesn't have obvious symptoms, but it can increase your risk of conditions that do have symptoms, including heart disease, stroke and other circulatory problems.

-The first most people know about having high cholesterol is when it is picked up during routine blood tests.
+The first most people know about having high cholesterol is when it is detected during routine blood tests.
 However, high cholesterol is sometimes called a 'silent killer' as others don’t know about their cholesterol problem until they develop other problems or have a heart attack.
 Also:

 - Soft, yellowish growths or lesions on the skin called xanthelasma may indicate a genetic predisposition to high cholesterol.

 - Many people who are obese or have diabetes also have high cholesterol.

-- In men, impotence may be due to arteries affected by excessive blood cholesterol.
+- In men, erectile dysfunction (impotence) may be due to arteries affected by excessive blood cholesterol.

-Just because no ill effects are experienced if a person forgets to take their medication for high cholesterol, that doesn’t mean it is no longer needed.
+Just because no symptoms are experienced if a person forgets to take their medication for high cholesterol, that doesn’t mean it is no longer needed.

 A survey of heart disease patients by the British Heart Foundation in 2012 found that more than a third of people with high cholesterol fail to take their prescribed medication, increasing the risk of heart problems.